micutio/rustupolis/README.md

 1. General Use - the implementation should support the use of any kind of data the user wishes.

-2. Distributed - the tuple space should be able to run locally and remotely
+2. Distributed - the tuple space should be able to run locally and remotely on one more more nodes.

-3. Parallelized - the most __core__ value, the tuple space should be accessible concurrently
+3. Parallelized - the __core__ value, the tuple space should be accessible concurrently

 Development
 -----------